-Home » Recipes » Side Dish Recipes » Peas with Lettuce
+Home » Recipes » Side Dish Recipes » Braised Lettuce with Peas

-As y’all already know, we’ve had one more miserable winter around here.
+As y’all may know, we’ve had one miserable winter around here.
 Snow.
 Ice.
 More snow.
 And so cold.
-Bone chilling cold – well, for this south Georgia girl it’s bone chilling.
+Bone-chilling cold – well, at least for this south Georgia girl, it’s bone-chilling.

 So, those packages of bright, green, fresh peas looked like nothing short of a breath of Spring to me!
 Did I care that they were not even in season?
 I did not.
 Did I care that they were shipped here from Guatemala?
 Nope.
 All I cared about in that moment was that those peas made me think of Spring.
 And warmth.
 And longer days with lots of sunshine.
 Ahhhh…..